mpapierski/obligacjeskarbowe/README.md

   --help  Show this message and exit.

 Commands:
-  bonds            List all currently available bonds. buy              Performs automatic purchase of a most recent bond i.e. portfolio require-balance  Checks a balance to be exactly the expected amount.
+  bonds           List all currently available bonds. buy             Performs automatic purchase of a most recent bond i.e. history         History of dispositions on your account. login           Login to Obligacje Skarbowe. logout          Logout from Obligacje Skarbowe. portfolio       List all bonds in your portfolio. verify-800plus  Verifies if you can buy 800+ bonds.
 ```

 # How to setup automated purchase